Docker securityEstimated reading time: 11 minutes

 While Docker currently only enables capabilities, it doesn’t interfere with the other systems.
 This means that there are many different ways to harden a Docker host.
 Here are a few examples.

-Just like there are many third-party tools to augment Docker containers with e.g., special network topologies or shared filesystems, you can expect to see tools to harden existing Docker containers without affecting Docker’s core.
+Just as you can use third-party tools to augment Docker containers, including special network topologies or shared filesystems, tools exist to harden Docker containers without the need to modify Docker itself.

 As of Docker 1.10 User Namespaces are supported directly by the docker daemon.
 This feature allows for the root user in a container to be mapped to a non uid-0 user outside the container, which can help to mitigate the risks of container breakout.
 This facility is available but not enabled by default.